finol-digital/Card-Game-Simulator/docs/ROADMAP.md

 # Roadmap

 ## General Features
-- Share discard pile between all players who share a deck
-- Fix: Error message appears when connecting as a client in *Play Mode*
-- Fix: Error message appears when dragging a card out and releasing it back in *Play Mode*
-- Fix: Only host can control score
 - Show indication of when a deck is shuffled in *Play Mode*
 - Track each card's specific set/id as necessary when saving a deck in the *Deck Editor*
 - Make shifting between columns in the *Deck Editor* also control scrolling as appropriate